archeofoss/archeofoss/2022/programme.md

 *Introduction to the panel*
 - **15:15** - 15:30 [CEST] *online*
 Dimitrij **Mlekuž Vrhovnik**
-*The potential of open lidar datasets for thinking about past mobility* [online]
+*The potential of open lidar datasets for thinking about past mobility*
 - **15:30** - 15:45 [CEST] *online*
 Maria Carina **Dengg**
 *Viabundus.
-Map of premodern European transport and mobility.* [online]
+Map of premodern European transport and mobility.*
 - **15:45** - 16:00 [CEST] *online*
 Aleksandr **Diachenko**, Iwona **Sobkowiak-Tabaka**
-*Smallest-scale movement: Tracing the intra-site relocation of hunter-gatherers* [online]
+*Smallest-scale movement: Tracing the intra-site relocation of hunter-gatherers*
 - **16:00** - 16:15 [CEST] *in presence*
 Gabriele **Ciccone**
-*From the Itinerarium Antonini and al-Idrisi to the movecost plug-in: study of the viability in the Castronovo di Sicilia area by comparing traditional sources and least-cost path analysis.* [in presence]
+*From the Itinerarium Antonini and al-Idrisi to the movecost plug-in: study of the viability in the Castronovo di Sicilia area by comparing traditional sources and least-cost path analysis.*
 - **16:15** - 16:30 [CEST] *in presence*
 Marco **Montanari**, Lorenzo **Gigli**
-*Using modern standards in the past - HTFS* [in presence]
+*Using modern standards in the past - HTFS*
 - **16:30** - 16:45 [CEST] *in presence*
 Paolo **Rosati**
-*ArchaeoloGIS A QGIS processing toolbox for archaeologists spatial analysis* [in presence]
+*ArchaeoloGIS A QGIS processing toolbox for archaeologists spatial analysis*

 - **16:45** - 17:00 [CEST]
 Discussion